rabbitmq/rabbitmq-website/versioned_docs/version-3.13/connections/index.md

 It explains how to reduce per-connection memory footprint.

-## TLS {#tls}

-Client connections can be encrypted with TLS.
-TLS also can be used as an additional or the primary way of authenticating clients.
-Learn more in the [TLS guide](./ssl).

 ## Flow Control {#flow-control}

 Connections that publish messages can outpace other parts of the system, most likely busy queues and queues